takashabe/gma/README.md

 ## Usecase

-Most popular use cases is `competitive programming`.
-Some competitive programming system, require can only submit a soruce code include `main` func.
-But you can isolation the main and common util files via aggregate `gma`.
+Most popular use cases are `competitive programming.` Some competitive programming system, require can only submit a source code with include `main` function.
+You can isolate the main and common utility files via using `gma.`

 ## Usage